tgvaughan/spymm/README.md

 recipients whose submission has been accepted (mailout 1) vs those whose application has been rejected (mailout 2).

-To send the emails, all that is required now is to run the `spymm` python script like
+Note that the template file name defined in the configuration file is processed according to the same way as the template itself.
+This means that the example task could have been accomplished using a single mailout section, placing the templates in files named `accepted.Yes.template` and `accepted.No.template` and using `"template": "accepted.{Accepted}.template"` in the configuration file.

-so:
+To actually send the emails, all that is required now is to run the `spymm` python script like so:
 ```
     $ python3 spymm.py config.json
 ```